 Common Field-Speedwell (Veronica persica)

 Apologies fellow gardeners, I had this listed as ground-ivy, a recent addition here, but those buds opened today (11-3-2017) and I was able to take a photo and it's definitely not ground-ivy but common field-speedwell, a weed I had not encountered before (first noticed it Feb 2017).
 It's similar to deadnettle so maybe I just didn't take note before.
+BTW I love those purple flowers and will not be removing it.

 close-up of the flower